A full list of locations at the festival:

 The stage of stages.
 The scene of all scenes.
 Emanating from the Main Stage, great passion permeates the surroundings and Celtic music lights up a thousand faces.
 Dedicated to the People of Montelago.

 The soul of the Festival.
-The centre of the village, amid music, dance, toasts and new encounters.
+Centre of the village, offering shade and shelter, amid music, dancing, toasts, and new encounters.
 The place where all the good vibrations of the Celtic Apennine world resound.
-The Festival’s shade and shelter.
-Mortimer Pub is all this and more.
+Mortimer Pub is all this and much, much more.
 Dedicated to the legendary Mortimer McGrave!

-SATURDAY 5th AUGUST - from 10:30 am until sunrise on Sunday
+SATURDAY 4th AUGUST – from 10:30 until sunrise the next morning

-Dedicated to the great author of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
-It’s open from morning till sunset and is host to Epic-centro - cultural earthquake, presentations/performances, discussions/debates, lectures & book presentations, and Celtic wedding ceremonies.
+Dedicated to the brilliant creator of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
+Open from morning till late, this year it hosts the Danza Danza Danza (Dance Dance Dance) series of discussions, presentations, performances and much more, all of which is sure to leave its mark at the Festival’s 2018 edition.

-In the heart of the festival, a small collection of gazebos comprising the Info-point (for information and assistance); the Gadget Shop (for Montelago souvenirs); Utility Shop (for indispensable products for the Festival, including insect repellents, organic soaps and shampoo, condoms, toothbrushes, toothpaste, sunscreen and absorbent tissue); and Artist Meeting Point (where you can meet the artists for photos, chats, autographs and merchandising).
+In front of the main stage is a small gazebo quarter that’s home to the Info-point, information and assistance point; the Gadget shop, where you can buy Montelago souvenirs; the Utility shop, with indispensable products for a comfortable stay at the Festival (insect repellent, organic soap and shampoo, condoms, toothbrushes, toothpaste, sunscreen and absorbents); and the Artist meeting point, where you can meet the performers for photos, chats, autographs, and merchandise.

-The Montelago Square is open continuously from Friday, 4th August at 10:00 until Sunday, 6th August at 07:00.
+The Montelago Stage Front gazebos are open continuously from Friday 3rd August at 10:00 until Sunday 5th August at 7:00.

-A tent dedicated to the harp – principal instrument of the folklore of European countries in the Celtic region – where the Academy’s most beguiling, sardonic and elegant instructor, Katia Zunino, is ready to welcome you with her classes and unforgettable performances.
+A tent dedicated to the harp – principal folklore instrument of the European countries in the Celtic region – where the Academy’s most beguiling, sardonic and elegant instructor, Katia Zunino, is ready to welcome you with her classes and unforgettable performances.

-The place to experience the Celtic world’s most powerful and evocative instrument, the Scottish bagpipes, through the courses of veteran Montelago maestro, Lorenzo Forconi, along with a Masterclass for advanced bagpipers with instructors Ross Ainslie and Ali Hutton.
+The place to experience the Celtic world’s most powerful and evocative instrument, the Scottish bagpipes, through the courses of veteran Montelago maestro, Lorenzo Forconi.

 Fortebraccio Veregrense master-at-arms Behoram Uallace awaits you in his typical Historic Encampment located in the heart of the festival.
-It’s an early medieval village with dozens of recreations and structures, examples of daily life, demonstrations of experimental archeology, and military training.
+It’s an early medieval village with dozens of recreations and structures, examples of daily life, demonstrations of experimental archeology, military training, and – new in 2018 – the unmissable Celtic Weddings: 19 ceremonies in the perfect locale to render even more evocative the moment of the Celtic style “I do”.

-And at 19:00 on Friday 4th and Saturday 5th August, a cold-steel battle re-enactment by the CIRCLE OF HONOR.
+and the cold-steel battle re-enactment by the CIRCLE OF HONOUR.

 You can participate in the camp's life as long as you have a tent and historic costume.